-Charitable donations made by the Group during the year ended 30 June 2020 amounted to approximately AUD\$119,000 (2019: AUD\$50,000).
+The Group did not make any charitable donations during the year ended 30 June 2023 (2022: AUD\$217,000).

-Employees And Remuneration Policies
+Employees and Remuneration Policies

-During the year ended 30 June 2020, the Company employed 167 staff (2019: 147), a 13.6% increase from the comparable reporting period in 2019.
+During the year ended 30 June 2023, the Company employed 100 staff (2022: 121).

 The remuneration packages of the employees of the Company are determined with reference to their qualification, working experience, performance, contribution to the Company and prevailing market rate.